florian-beetz/bachelor-thesis/thesis.md

 Preferences components, `org.jabref.logic`, and `org.jabref.model` containing
 the Logic and Model component respectively.
 Additionally, the module `jabref-testutil` was extracted.
-However, this module was not encapsulated with +JPMS, but is only implemented as an additional Gradle module, that is required by the Logic module for running unit tests.
+However, this module was not encapsulated with +JPMS but is only implemented as an additional Gradle module, that is required by the Logic module for running unit tests.
-This module contains some annotations disabling certain unit tests to be ran on the +CI (Continuous Integration) server, that automatically executes all tests when changes are made, or to group unit tests into categories.
+This module contains some annotations disabling certain unit tests to run on the +CI (Continuous Integration) server, that automatically executes all tests when changes are made, or to group unit tests into categories.
 This module could be used in other modules.